 Advanced monitoring: McAfee provides identity monitoring for email addresses, Social Security numbers, passport info, and bank accounts.
 With so many cyber threats related to identity theft, that’s a big plus for any antivirus product.
 When there’s an identity breach, you’ll get immediate notification so you can take action quickly to prevent further damage.

 Performance enhancements: It also has a number of cleanup tools, including ways to clean your data from data broker sites and reviewing your online accounts for data exposure risk.
-You can also protect your device while browsing online with its safe browsing tools that blocks malicious websites and a VPN to encrypt your connection.
+You can also protect your device while browsing online with its safe browsing tools that block malicious websites and a VPN to encrypt your connection.

 Patch management: On top of all this, McAfee’s iOS app has a system scan that looks for the latest operating system updates, which helps you patch any vulnerabilities and avoid current malware issues.